top of page

 DOSAGES: As directed

 The following are reported doses and may NOT be supported by evidence (reported by various sources, i.e., WebMD, RxList, Epocrates, ConsumerLabs, German Commission E).
 Read dosages and instructions carefully when available on the label.
+Best not to take on an empty stomach.

 • 4 gm fresh garlic daily (German Commission E)